No boundary density matrix in elliptic de Sitter dS/$\mathbb{Z}_2$: One-state Hilbert space and nontrivial observer-dependent ones

 \section{One-state Hilbert space and nontrivial observer-dependent ones}

 So far we have been focusing on the no-boundary density matrix realized by the Euclidean path integral on Euclidean elliptic dS, namely the real projective space.
 We have seen how the density matrix associated to local observers can be defined without defining the global no-boundary wave function.
 In this section, we comment on the direct canonical quantization in Lorentzian dS$/\mathbb{Z}_2$.
 We will take the free scalar theory, which has been previously discussed in \cite{Gibbons86,Sanchez86,PSV02}, as an example.
+We would like to note that there is no new technical constructions in this section --- all what we are doing here is to highlight some qualitative features from the standard canonical quantization and put it into the modern context of the study on the closed universe.
+This section may be regarded as a discussion section.

 We will emphasize the following aspect of the QFT in dS$/\mathbb{Z}_2$ --- the Hilbert space associated with the global spatial slice is one-dimensional, but an observer-dependent Hilbert space which has nontrivial dimensions can be constructed for each local observer.
 Physically, this is due to the fact dS$/\mathbb{Z}_2$ does not admit a global time orientation, and therefore cannot distinguish positive energy and negative, or creation operators and annihilation operators.
 Meanwhile, each static patch admits a well-defined time orientation.